Magic Spells for Intelligence

 The Mind Before Writing

-To understand the mind of pre-literate cultures, the great Icelandic Sagas are a good starting point.
-Unlike the much older Homeric and Indian epics whose conversion from oral to written form happened so far back that it is hard to know how much was changed in the process, the Icelandic sagas are particularly relevant.
-The recency of their textualization gives us a pristine window into a rare transitional stage between oral tradition and written literature.
-This is because Iceland, despite boasting 99%+ literacy today, was relatively late to the writing game, remaining a pre-literate and oral society until the 13th century.
+To understand pre-literate cognition, the Icelandic Sagas are an ideal starting point.
+Unlike older epics like Homer’s, whose conversion from oral to written form happened so long ago that we can’t know how much changed in the process, the Icelandic sagas were textualized relatively recently - in the 13th century - giving us a pristine window into the transition between oral tradition and written literature.

-While this would create riveting drama on HBO or Netflix even today, a close reading of Njal's saga and its like reveals something crucial about pre-literate cognition.
-It turns out pre-literate people had several clever techniques to help them compose and recall long stories without the help of writing.
-They made use of rhythm and repeated phrases, mnemonics, exaggerated archetypal characters, and sayings and proverbs extensively to aid their memory.
-While the main story, names, and key events stayed the same, oral storytellers could improvise the details, which of course changed over time.
+While this would create riveting drama on HBO or Netflix even today, a close reading of such sagas reveals something crucial about pre-literate cognition: oral cultures had clever techniques for composing and recalling long stories without writing.
+They used rhythm and repeated phrases, mnemonics, exaggerated archetypal characters, and, most interestingly, proverbs and sayings to do their cognitive heavy lifting.

-These proverbs, or "wisdom formulas," as anthropologist Walter Ong calls them, were not only aids to memory but also the building blocks for complex reasoning.
-So much so that he argues, in oral cultures, proverbs "form the substance of thought itself.
-Thought in any extended form is impossible without them, for it consists in them."
+These “wisdom formulas,” as Ong calls them, weren’t just memory aids.
+They were the building blocks for complex reasoning.
+He argues that in oral cultures, proverbs “form the substance of thought itself.
+Thought in any extended form is impossible without them, for it consists in them.”

-This insight - that complex thinking can emerge from combining simple, memorable formulas - turns out to be relevant to understanding how artificial intelligence in the form of LLMs works today.
-But first, let’s take a look at how writing (and reading) transformed the way we think.
+The insight that complex thinking can emerge from combining simple, memorable formulas turns out to be surprisingly relevant to understanding how Large Language Models work today.

 How Writing Changed Our Consciousness